Understanding the nanny tax: What it is and how it applies to you

 2. Form W-4: Provide a completed IRS Form W-4 and state income tax withholding forms.
 It is crucial to accurately provide your name, address, and Social Security or ITIN to your household employer.
 (Resource: Here’s how to fill out a W-4 form.)

-If you are considered an employee and not an independent contractor, you won’t have to worry about nanny taxes if you meet a few conditions.
-If, as the nanny, you are:
+If you are considered an employee, not an independent contractor, and meet one of the conditions below, you won’t have to worry about nanny taxes.

-• Your employer’s child under the age of 21
+• You are your employer’s child under the age of 21.

-• A minor under 18, unless your main occupation is the services you provide and you’re not a student.
+• You are a minor under 18, unless your primary occupation is the services you provide and you’re not a student.

 Which tax credits do household employees qualify for?